-Martin Kilduff (PhD Cornell, 1988) is Professor of Organizational Behavior at University College London, former editor of Academy of Management Review (2006-08), and currently associate editor of Administrative Science Quarterly.
+Martin Kilduff (PhD Cornell, 1988) is Professor of Organizational Behavior at University College London, former editor of Academy of Management Review (2006-08) and former associate editor of Administrative Science Quarterly (2003-05, 2010-16).
 Prior to joining UCL he served as Diageo Professor of Management Studies at Cambridge University, and prior to that served on the faculties of University of Texas at Austin, Penn State, and Insead.

-Current research includes a forthcoming examination of how people get ahead and are subsequently disadvantaged through ties to high-reputation leaders.
+Other recent research includes an examination of how people get ahead and are subsequently disadvantaged through ties to high-reputation leaders.
 The research examines coaches’ careers in the National Football League (NFL) over a 31 year period.
-(Magnification and correction of the acolyte effect: Initial benefits and ex post settling up in NFL coaching careers.
-Academy of Management Journal.)
+(Magnification and correction of the acolyte effect: Initial benefits and ex post settling up in NFL coaching careers, 2016, Academy of Management Journal.)

 In the area of social networks and personality, a team of researchers, including fellow UCL academic Blaine Landis, conducted a meta-analysis across 138 network studies.
-The analysis shows that the self-monitoring personality variable (compared to the Big Five) is crucially important in understanding who emerges as central in organizational networks; and that indegree centrality (i.e., how many other people claim you as a friend or as someone who gives them advice) is more important than brokerage in understanding the individual’s work performance and career success.
-This paper (“Integrating personality and social networks: A meta-analysis of personality, network position, and work outcomes in organizations,” is forthcoming in Organization Science.
+The analysis shows that the self-monitoring personality variable (compared to the Big Five) is crucially important in understanding who emerges as central in organizational networks; and that indegree centrality (i.e., how many other people claim you as a friend or as someone who gives them advice) is more important than brokerage in understanding career outcomes. (“Integrating personality and social networks: A meta-analysis of personality, network position, and work outcomes in organizations,” 2015 in Organization Science.)

 Link to the publication’s UCL Discovery page